Dev-Elo-1505/odin-recipes/README.md

 # odin-recipes
-This project from the tutorial by "The Odin Project"
+This project was inspired by the tutorial from "The Odin Project".